Is Tor Browser Safe and Completely Anonymous to Use?

 - You’ll be unable to access .onion sites and hidden services on Tor.
 Unfortunately, this is often the main point of using Tor in the first place.

-- Your Internet Service Provider will be able to see that you are using Tor to connect to the Internet.
-While using Tor itself is not illegal, it will almost certainly mark you as someone the police will pay more attention to.
+- Your Internet Service Provider might be able to see that you are using Tor to connect to the Internet.
+However, you can circumvent this by using a Tor bridge.

-The second, easier method, is to use Tor with a VPN.
+The second, easier method, is to use Tor over VPN.

 The advantages of this method are: